-On July 31, 2017, J.K.
-Rowling will turn 51, and the odds are good that she’ll celebrate the big day in style.
-After all, Rowling isn’t just the creator of the famously successful “Harry Potter” franchise, she’s also one of the richest authors in the world with a net worth Forbes estimated at $95 million.
+On July 31, 2019, J.K.
+Rowling will turn 54, and the odds are good that she’ll celebrate the big day in style.
+After all, Rowling isn’t just the creator of the famously successful “Harry Potter” franchise, she’s also one of the richest authors in the world with a net worth estimated at $1 billion.

 The story of a young wizard with the strength and savvy to save the world, “Harry Potter” has captivated fans of all ages, and with good reason.
 However, along with magical mythology and witchy humor, the series offers thinly-veiled teachings about financial matters.

 Whether you’re reading “Harry Potter” for your own enjoyment or introducing the tale to a younger muggle, take note of its subtle tips for managing your money.